semanser/vim-outdated-plugins/README.md

 which has no mechanism for fetching updates without also installing them and cannot function non-disruptively in the background

-To use this plugin, make sure you are using [neovim](https://neovim.io/), have [git](https://git-scm.com) installed, and are using [vim-plug](https://github.com/junegunn/vim-plug) as your plugin manager

 ## Installation

 Add the following line inside of the `call plug#begin()` section of your